DioxusLabs/dioxus/packages/hot-reload/README.md

 }
 ```

-## Implementing hot reloading for a custom renderer
+## Implementing Hot Reloading for a Custom Renderer

 To add hot reloading support to your custom renderer you can use the connect function.
 This will connect to the dev server you just need to provide a way to transfer `Template`s to the `VirtualDom`.
 Once you implement this your users can use the hot_reload_init function just like any other render.